If you have been a loyal reader for many years, you have seen me preface some of my articles with a warning. This is one of those times.

 Without a trash can, the recycling facility is left wondering what to do with your takeout Chinese food container.

-These three bins help you keep your office decluttered.
+These three bins help you keep your office tidy.

 Just like the donation bin helps my home.